What Types of Materials Can Be Hot Foil Stamped?

 Personally, while wood is technically possible, I often recommend alternative methods like paint pen calligraphy or hand painting instead.
 They tend to look cleaner and more refined on this material.

-Materials That Don’t Work Well (And Why)
+Materials That Don’t Work Well with Hot Foil Stamping

 Textured or Uneven Surfaces